Wizardkoala/Auto-Time-Convert/README.md

 - Added `A.M` and `A.M.` time formats
 - Updated discord.py package to 2.1.1
 - Updated tzdata package to 2022.7
+- Changed `Secret.json` to `secret.json`.
+You will have to rename your file locally if you used the bot previously.

 ## Update 1.8